 Leverage on Online Video

 Video needs to be one of the foremost effective content types to drive engagement and ROI.
 50% of the B2B decision-makers report that they use YouTube when they’re researching future purchases.
-89% of the marketers would agree that their video marketing efforts have delivered them good ROI.
+89% of marketers would agree that their video marketing efforts have delivered them good ROI.

 Good video marketing can even drive more people to your website, increase the time they spend there and help generate legitimate leads.
 Video marketing is also an intimidating task.
 Adding video to your content marketing efforts shouldn’t be scary, but it should be strategic.

 This can be tied together with your other search campaigns to dominate most searches with less competition.
-YouTube searches may be highly targeted supported keywords, age group, gender, audience, location, and other demographics.
+YouTube searches may be highly targeted by supported keywords, age group, gender, audience, location, and other demographics.

 Use Retargeting Techniques

 Retargeting or remarketing allows you to achieve a bent on those that previously visited your site by showing them relevant ads on other sites they visit within the Google Display Network.